 Fights can be hard to deal with in relationships

 With every relationship some conflicts and fights are bound to come about.
 Running into conflicts and having fights is natural because no two people are the same, no matter how much they have in common with each other.
 However, fights and conflicts can be at times frustrating and difficult to deal with, especially when your partner and you are on polar opposite sides of the argument.
 If we’re not careful, fights can lead to prolonged periods of frustration, hurtful things said, and dismissed feelings.
-To avoid a messy fight or conflict, here are some tips on how to peacefully and productively resolve arguments and conflicts.

 How to resolve an argument in a relationship